Contact Us

 The artificial intelligence and machine learning journey to cloud

-Though the typical stages of a data science lifecycle have not changed much since the early 2000s, the ecosystem hosting their components has transformed considerably.
+Though the typical stages of a data science life cycle have not changed much since the early 2000s, the ecosystem around it has transformed considerably.

 Figure 1: The stages of AI and ML lifecycle management

-Each stage requires separate personas with specialized skills to effectively translate business requirements into technical specifications (figure 2) for successful implementation and monitoring.
+Each stage needs people with specialized skills to effectively translate business requirements into technical specifications (figure 2) for successful implementation and monitoring.

 In the past, a traditional data pipeline was developed in a limited number of systems.
-Now, real-time, live systems call for integration of data sources and simultaneous data processing and analysis to feed into business intelligence (BI) reports, dashboards, and applications required for decision-making at speed.
+Now, real-time live systems need integrated data sources and simultaneous data processing and analysis to feed the business intelligence (BI) reports, dashboards, and applications required for decision-making at speed.

 Figure 2: Requirements of AI and ML lifecycle management